 The setup of Worker node is successful.

-Multiple Spark Worker Nodes
+Add Multiple Spark Worker Nodes to the Same Master

 To add more worker nodes to the Apache Spark cluster, you may just repeat the process of worker setup on other nodes as well.